leandroalbero/parking_cv/README.md

 https://drive.google.com/file/d/1ubyPzxLrnnSU6aR1Tmo8UcY2Wo4kDmIK/view?usp=sharing

-## Create a parking lot from an image
+## Create a parking lot instance from an image
 If we don't have the .xml file for the parking lot we are going to use we can generate one by issuing the following
 command:
 ```